How a Podcast Should (And Shouldn’t) Fit into Your Growth Strategy

 That’s not the most effective way to think about podcasting.

-Yes, generating leads is important, but if you are looking to grow your audience, do more lead generation activities like Facebook advertising, networking, speaking engagements, etc.
+Yes, generating leads is important, but if you are looking to grow your audience, do more lead-generation activities like Facebook advertising, networking, speaking engagements, etc.

 The leads you generate from those activities will feed the rest of the process, which—if you do it right—will ultimately generate more sales.